Global Respiratory Diagnostics Market To Reach $8.2 Billion By 2029 - A Deep Dive Into Products, Regions, And Emerging Economies

-(MENAFN- GlobeNewsWire - Nasdaq) Dublin, Jan.
-18, 2024 (GLOBE NEWSWIRE) -- The "Respiratory Diagnostics Market by Product & Services (Devices, Reagents, Software), Test (PFT, Peak Flow, Spirometry), OSA, Imaging (X-ray, CT, MRI, PET), Molecular (PCR, DNA Sequencing), Indication (Lung Cancer, Asthma, COPD, TB) - Global Forecast to 2029" report has been added to ResearchAndMarkets's offering.
+"Respiratory Diagnostics Market by Product & Services (Devices, Reagents, Software), Test (PFT, Peak Flow, Spirometry), OSA, Imaging (X-ray, CT, MRI, PET), Molecular (PCR, DNA Sequencing), Indication (Lung Cancer, Asthma, COPD, TB) - Global Forecast to 2029" report has been added to

 The global respiratory diagnostics market is projected to reach USD 8.2 billion by 2029 from USD 5.6 billion in 2023, at a CAGR of 6.6% during the forecast period.